 Blu-ray/DVD players can be connected to the TV using the HDMI cable located in the cubby below the TV.
 A streaming device can be plugged into one of the open HDMI ports on the TV or the HDMI cable located in the cubby (may require an adapter).
 Devices can be powered using the nearby outlet.
-Streaming devices require internet access; see Airstream Connected on the next page.
+Streaming devices require internet access; see Airstream Connected RV Antenna Pre-Wire on page 5-21.